sonatype-nexus-community/jake/README.md

 speed up the pace of software development by working on this project, jump on in!
 Before you start work, create a new issue, or comment on an existing issue, to let others know you are!

+## Releasing

+We use [python-semantic-release](https://python-semantic-release.readthedocs.io/en/latest/) to generate patch releases from commits to the `main` branch.

+To avoid performing a release after a commit to the `main` branch, be sure your commit message includes `[skip ci] `.

 ## The Fine Print

 Remember: